deepset-ai/haystack/docs/_src/api/api/document_store.md

     }
     ```
 - `headers`: PineconeDocumentStore does not support headers.
-- `drop_ids`: Optional boolean for whether the locally stored IDs should be deleted, default
+- `drop_ids`: Specifies if the locally stored IDs should be deleted.
+The default
 is True.
 - `namespace`: Optional namespace to delete documents from.
 If not specified, defaults to the embedding
 namespace (vectors) if it exists, otherwise the document namespace (no-vectors).